adikabintang/kolor-di-dinding/os/linux_process_and_signal.md

 }
 ```

-When a children exits, it sends a `SIGCHLD` signal to the parent.
+When a child exits, it sends a `SIGCHLD` signal to the parent.
 The parent can call wait inside the signal handler.
 Example of handler:

 ```c
 void handler(int sig)